-Gaia University Master’s degrees are accredited programs designed for those making the transition from functioning at an operational level to becoming strategic.
+Gaia University Master’s degree programs are designed for those making the transition from functioning at an operational level to becoming strategic.
 They are also suited to those moving out of a corporate career and into a career in ecosocial regeneration.
 Prior hands-on life and field experience is a requirement for admission to a Master’s program.

 At the Master’s level, transition and leadership are important threads.
 You will be exploring your capacities for making personal and pathway transitions while taking on leadership roles and looking for opportunities to challenge yourself using Gaia University’s support structures to process any resistances and fears that may arise.